 - 5v using impulse regulator for the QHY5 USB camera

-Two FANs is used to pump warm air through the box via internal heat exchanger.
+Two FANs are used to pump warm air through the box via an internal heat exchanger.

-This exchanger is connected to external, bigger one which is emits heat to the space and ambient air.
+This exchanger is connected to an external, bigger one, which emits heat to space and ambient air.